 The goals of Human Genome Project can be seen as follows:

-• To determine the sequences of the billion chemical base pairs that make up the human DNA.
+- To determine the order of the billion chemical base pairs constituting human DNA.

-• Allow the private sector access to the information and technologies that arise from this project.
+- Allow the private sector to have access to the information and technologies from this effort.

-• Sequencing the genomes of other vital organisms in medical research, such as mice and Drosophila, is also essential.
+- Sequencing genomes of other organisms important in medical research such as mice and Drosophila.

 Participating countries and funding agencies

-• In 1990, the US Department of Energy (DOE) and the National Institute of Health were two major funding agencies.
+- In 1990, both the DOE and the National Institute of Health were considered major funding agencies.

-• They developed an MoU to coordinate plans and set the clock for initiating the Project.
+- In that year, they worked out an MoU to synchronize their plans and set up a clock for commencing the Project.

-• Most government-sponsored sequencing was performed in universities and research centers in the United States, the United Kingdom, and Japan.
-France.
-Germany.
-Canada and China.
+- Most government-sponsored sequencing was done in universities and research centers in the U.S., U.K., Japan, France, Germany, Canada, and China.

-• A parallel project, formally launched in 1998, was conducted outside the government sponsorship by the corn corporation or Cetera Genomics.
+- A parallel initiative launched informally in 1998 existed outside government sponsorship by Corn Corp. or Cetera Genomics.

 Pioneers in Human Genome Project

-• James Watson headed the NIH Genome Program.
+- In 1990 James Watson was appointed Director of the NIH Genome Program.

-• Francis Collins succeeded James Watson in 1993 as the overall Project Head and Director of the NI El (which later became the National Human Genome Research Institute NIIGRI) and remained in power until the completion of HGP in 2003.
+- In 1993, Francis Collins succeeded James Watson as the overall Project Head and Director of the National Institute of Environmental Health Sciences, which later became the National Human Genome Research Institute; he remained until the completion of the HGP in 2003.

-• Determining the human genome first involves genome mapping or characterising the chromosomes.
+- Determining the human genome first involves genome mapping or characterizing the chromosomes.
 This is called a genetic map.

 Sequencing Strategies in Human Genome Project